just4fun/hexo-blog/source/_posts/use-immutable-js-in-react-application.md

-title: "Use immutable.js in React Application"
+title: Use immutable.js in React application
 date: 2015-07-18 10:38:24
 tags:
 - immutable